 Employees can take photos of receipts from purchases, so they don’t have to worry about losing receipts or needing to mail or scan them in.
 This is also helpful for accounting because these PO requests can be sent to them directly.
 When accounting later receives the bills, they can match up the POs and make sure that each purchase is authorized.

-Larger organizations often receive custom volume discount pricing.
+Larger organizations needing many licenses often receive custom volume discount pricing.

-The monthly cost of mobile forms is priced to be offset by savings in time, paper, and money.
+The monthly investment cost for mobile forms is priced to result in savings by reducing time, paper, and associated expenses.
 Total return on investment is achieved by 84% of organizations using mobile forms within months.

 WHEN PAID ANNUALLY